timescale/docs/use-timescale/metrics-logging/integrations.md

 This page shows you how to securely connect a data exporter to a monitoring tool, and manage the lifecycle of data exporters.

-## Create a data exporter and securely connect it a monitoring tool
+## Create a data exporter and securely connect it to a monitoring tool

 To export telemetry data you: